CypherPoet/charmed-dark-xcode-theme/README.md

 ## Credits

-Despite the previous jab I made at dark theme colors, this theme _was_ inspired by some notable outliers &mdash; particularly [One Dark](https://github.com/bojan/xcode-one-dark) and the outstanding [Dracula](https://github.com/dracula/dracula-theme/blob/master/README.md) theme.
+Despite the previous jab I made at dark mode colors, this theme _was_ inspired by some notable outliers &mdash; particularly [One Dark](https://github.com/bojan/xcode-one-dark) and the outstanding [Dracula](https://github.com/dracula/dracula-theme/blob/master/README.md) theme.
 I use Dracula as my [theme for iTerm](https://draculatheme.com/iterm/), and wouldn't hesitate to recommend it 🧛‍.